 We’d spend our bonus points on a stay at a mid-tier hotel.
 The Park City Waldorf during the holidays is a great option for domestic travel.

-There are many opportunities to spend your Honors points on shopping and dining, concert experiences, and even donating them to your favorite charity, but we recommend focusing on redeeming your points for hotels stays of your choice.
+There are many opportunities to spend your Honors points on shopping and dining, concert experiences, and even donating them to your favorite charity, but we recommend focusing on redeeming your points for hotel stays of your choice.

 For rates and fees of the cards mentioned in this post, please visit the following links: Hilton Honors American Express Card (Rates & Fees)